Electric Cars

 Toyota electric car and vanThe unnamed electric vehicles are designed for urban use onlyToyota

-Toyota this week announced an as-yet-unnamed two-seat urban electric car, and a compact electric van.
-The car is just just 2.5 meters long and 1.3 meters wide, and has a claimed range of just 62 miles - so it really is a vehicle for city commuting and not much more, especially given the 37 mph top speed.
+Toyota this week announced an as-yet-unnamed two-seat urban electric car and a compact electric van.
+The car is 2.5 meters long and 1.3 meters wide and has a claimed range of just 62 miles—so it really is a vehicle for city commuting and not much more, especially given the 37 mph top speed.

-Elsewhere on the Toyota stand, the company showed off its new second-generation Mirai, the hydrogen-powered electric sedan.
-Toyota promises a range of 375 miles and the same five-minute refueling time as its predecessor — if you can find a hydrogen station, that is.
-We applaud Toyota for sticking with its hydrogen dreams, but wonder if the tide has shifted too far towards plug-in electric cars for hydrogen to really take off.
-Toyota clearly thinks otherwise, and perhaps we shouldn't bet against the world's largest car company just yet.
+On the Toyota stand, the company showed off its new second-generation Mirai, the hydrogen-powered electric sedan.
+Toyota promises a range of 375 miles and the same five-minute refueling time as its predecessor — if you can find a hydrogen station.
+We applaud Toyota for sticking with its hydrogen dreams but wonder if the tide has shifted too far towards plug-in electric cars for hydrogen to take off.
+Toyota thinks otherwise, and perhaps we shouldn't bet against the world's largest car company just yet.

 Mitsubishi MI-TECH